trsc/flask-landingpage/README.md

-# Landing page
+# Flask Landing page
 A very lightweight landing page with email signup and i18n.
-Uses:

-   * Python Flask
+It uses Python Flask and sqlite.
-   * sqlite.

-Landing page was originally created for [hellobudget.co](http://hellobudget.co)
+This project was originally created for [hellobudget.co](http://hellobudget.co)

 # Setup
 1. Install packages `sudo apt install python-pip python-virtualenv python-dev`